 Those above are the 8 amazing pool cue brands, they are all beginners friendly cues, and they all range from 70 up so as expected the higher you scale in price the better cue you are going to get within each specific brand.
 The champion Billiard and the player cue are my most favoured pool cue sticks to use, they are just too smooth with great results in performance.

 What’s better, a 1 piece cue stick or a 2 piece pool cue stick?

 On the other hand, if you are a person that travels a lot to play pool all across the globe, the two-piece cue stick would be just the cue for you.
-The cue has a joint in the exact middle of the stick that very easy to screw apart, some professional players would tend to use this over the one-piece due to the fact that you can change the shaft to a more upgraded one for whichever game type they are playing.
+The cue has a joint in the exact middle of the stick that is very easy to screw apart, some professional players would tend to use this over the one-piece due to the fact that you can change the shaft to a more upgraded one for whichever game type they are playing.

 Choosing the wrong length pool cue can be somewhat discomforting to the user, so it is always best to make sure you get the right length.
 Above you will find all the things to look for when choosing How To Choose A Pool Cue Length, we sure hope that the information above was useful so that you are now more confident in choosing the right pool stick to use.

-What beginners of the spot doesn’t know is that if you are to choose the wrong length pool cue stick, that can very much affect your back and spine due to how you will be forcing the bending of back when taking every shot in the game.
+What beginners of the spot don’t know is that if you are to choose the wrong length pool cue stick, that can very much affect your back and spine due to how you will be forcing the bending of your back when taking every shot in the game.
 It won’t affect you overnight but I can guarantee you this, it will cause damage to you back in the long run of using the wrong length pool stick.

 Again, thanks for reading and I know you got something worth remembering for a lifetime here, we have lots of informational articles and amazing pool cues for all level players of the sports pool.
 So if you are on the market to learn, feel free to check the main menu and if you are on the market looking for the perfect pool cues, you can also check the buyer’s guide out in the main menu tab.